An Idaho firearm bill of sale is a legal document that proves that a firearm has changed ownership.

 - Meets other criteria that make them ineligible to own or buy a firearm.

-There is no state permit required for the purchase and possession of firearms.
 Idaho allows its residents to carry concealed firearms without a permit if they are not disqualified from having a permit.

-That said, private citizens in Idaho can still apply for a license to carry a concealed weapon if they want reciprocity in other states.
-Complete the Idaho Concealed Weapons License Application and complete a firearms safety course.
+Even though Idaho does not require a permit to concealed carry, private citizens in Idaho can still apply for a license to carry a concealed weapon if they want reciprocity in other states.

 Submit to fingerprinting and a background check and pay the associated fees.